TillF/WASA-SED/docs/index.md

 …
 ```

-*Subbasin-ID*:	Map-ID of sub-basin<br>
+*Subbasin-ID*:	ID of sub-basin<br>
 *lag time*: Lag time between runoff input to sub-basin and first runoff response at its outlet in \[days]<br>
 *retention*:	Retention specifies the maximum retention time in the sub-basin in \[days]

 Reference is midday, partial coverage of days is considered.
 Autochtonous runoff (riverflow generated inside a sub-basin, not entering from upstream) is routed slightly different with zero lag time (triangular like this: /\ \_; tL\*=0, tR\*=tL+tR).
-Example: The sub-basin with the Map-ID of 49 has a lag time of 0.5 days and a retention time of 2 days (i.e. its runoff will be delayed by 0.5 day, then stretched over another 2 days).
-The sub-basin with the Map-ID of 50 has a lag time of 1 day and a retention time of 1.5 days; etc.
+Example: The sub-basin with the ID of 49 has a lag time of 0.5 days and a retention time of 2 days (i.e. its runoff will be delayed by 0.5 day, then stretched over another 2 days).
+The sub-basin with the ID of 50 has a lag time of 1 day and a retention time of 1.5 days; etc.

 For a detailed description of the routing process and the linear response function, see [Güntner (2002)](#guentner-2002), p.
 48 and [Bronstert et al. (1999)](#bronstert-et-al-1999).
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise an error message occurs.